-The Cala Mia Island Resort owner, David, echoed the sentiment saying, “Protecting the ocean is the best thing that we can do to protect ourselves.
+“Protecting the ocean is the best thing that we can do to protect ourselves.
 If we don’t care for it now, then we will lose this resource for all the generations to come.”

 While many of these problems have complex solutions, to help save marine life in Panama, remember:

 - When choosing your sunscreen, be careful of the ingredients you put on your body, as they will be washed out to sea.
 Choose a sunscreen that is free of oxybenzone and octinoxate (generally known as reef killers), zinc, PABA, or parabens.

 - Pay attention to where your fish is sourced.
 While at the Resort you can be sure that the fish offered has been sustainably caught; however, once you leave, be sure to continue verifying that your fish is sustainably sourced.